MrTechGadget/aw-bulkdevices-script/README.md

 EXAMPLE
   Set-CheckoutDevice.ps1 -file "Devices.csv" -deviceColumn "DeviceId" -userColumn "UserId"

+**Send-TextMessage.ps1** - Sends SMS message in AirWatch for a list of SerialNumbers

+**Get-ListOfTaggedDevices.ps1** - This script displays all tags in the Organization group, allowing the user to select a tag.
+  All of the devices with that tag are exported to a CSV file named for that tag.

 ## Compatibility

 These PowerShell scripts are PowerShell Core (PS 6+) compliant and were written with Visual Studio Code on a Mac.